Come 6 p.m., Swap Your Screen Time With One of These Puzzles

 For the Art Lover

-Museums are closed, so why not bring the paintings to you?
+Museums are slowly reopening, so why not bring the paintings to you?
 Frank Stella’s famous Firuzabad is now yours for the taking (or making) with a 750-piece round puzzle made from 90 percent recycled paper.
-Finish it and you have a piece of fine art at the tips of your fingers.
+Finish it and you have fine art at the tips of your fingers.
 How’s that for a productive WFH day?

 For the Photography Nut (With an Eye for Fashion)